 Looking after your Wheelchair Accessible Vehicle (WAV)

-Your Motability Scheme lease package includes servicing and maintenance to help keep your Wheelchair Accessible Vehicle (WAV) running throughout your lease.
+Your Motability Scheme lease package includes servicing and maintenance to help keep your Wheelchair Accessible Vehicle (WAV) running smoothly.
 Between your regular services and yearly vehicle checks, you can do a few things to try and avoid unnecessary repairs or maintenance.

 We spoke to Tom from TBC Conversions, who are one of the Scheme’s WAV suppliers.
-He shared some top tips on how to keep the conversion elements of your vehicle in good working order.
+He shared his top tips on looking after the conversion features of your vehicle.
 Watch our video below to learn more:

 Good to remember: